octokit/plugin-rest-endpoint-methods.js/docs/checks/listForRef.md

 # List check runs for a Git reference

 Lists check runs for a commit ref.
 The `ref` can be a SHA, branch name, or a tag name.
-GitHub Apps must have the `checks:read` permission on a private repository or pull access to a public repository to get check runs.
-OAuth apps and authenticated users must have the `repo` scope to get check runs in a private repository.

 **Note:** The endpoints to manage checks only look for pushes in the repository where the check suite or check run were created.
 Pushes to a branch in a forked repository are not detected and return an empty `pull_requests` array.

 If there are more than 1000 check suites on a single git reference, this endpoint will limit check runs to the 1000 most recent check suites.
 To iterate over all possible check runs, use the [List check suites for a Git reference](https://docs.github.com/rest/reference/checks#list-check-suites-for-a-git-reference) endpoint and provide the `check_suite_id` parameter to the [List check runs in a check suite](https://docs.github.com/rest/reference/checks#list-check-runs-in-a-check-suite) endpoint.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint on a private repository.

 ```js
 octokit.rest.checks.listForRef({